William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 This picturesque name, which is no longer used, referred to a green near Harborne at the junction of Tennal Road and Queens Park Road.
 By 1834 it was recorded on the 1st Edition Ordnance Survey map which shows a tiny rural hamlet here.

 Wild chamomile is a low-growing common annual with daisy-like flowers which is found on cultivated ground and by waysides.
 Its name, which derives from Greek via Latin and Old French, means 'ground apple' so-named from its sweet scent when crushed.
-Used as a medicinal herb for hundreds of years, chamomile may be drunk as an infusion and can be found in modern cosmetic products.
+Used as a medicinal herb for hundreds of years, chamomile may be drunk as an infusion and is found in modern cosmetic products.
 Presumably it grew here in profusion.

 Tom Presterne wrote in 1913: